meieda/architecture-center/docs/microservices/microservice-boundaries.md

 - The Scheduler and Supervisor are both stateless domain services.
 They need to coordinate other microservices, so it makes sense to implement them as separate microservices.

 - Drone and Account are interesting because they reside in external bounded contexts.
+The other bounded contexts are beyond the scope of this guidance, so we'll treat Done and Account as "placeholders" whose implementation is yet to be determined.
 One option is to call directly into those external contexts.
-Another option is to create Drone and Account microservices that mediate between the Shipping bounded context and the other contexts.
-These microservices might expose APIs or data schemas that are more suited to the Shipping context.
-The other bounded contexts are beyond the scope of this guidance, so we'll treat Done and Account as "placeholders" whose implementation is yet to be determined.
-But here are some factors that you might consider in this situation:
+Another option is to create Drone and Account microservices that mediate between bounded contexts, in order to expose APIs or data schemas that are more suited to the Shipping context.
+Here are some factors to consider in this situation:

     - What is the network overhead of calling directly into the other bounded context?